 Keep Lipstick Off Your Teeth

-There's a simple trick to avoiding lipstick on your teeth and you'll want to do it every time.
+There's a genius trick to avoiding lipstick on your teeth and you'll want to do it every time.
 After applying lipstick, simply pop your index finger into your mouth, then pull it out.
 The excess lipstick will come off on your finger rather than your teeth.

 Lipstick Can Act as a Blush